 This is not merely about developing presence.
 That in itself is a very good start, but there is more.
 Much more.

-We have access to all of the most powerful techniques that came from ancient India and we take great joy in passing them on as and when people are ready for them.
+We have access to all of the most powerful techniques that came from ancient India, and we take great joy in passing them on as and when people are ready for them.
 It’s simply a case of making sure that people are handed the right tools, and the right knowledge, at the right time.
-And for that, we are very grateful to have sat at the feet of the world’s foremost master of Vedic knowledge, and learned everything he has to offer.
+And for that, we are very grateful to have sat at the feet of the world’s foremost master of Vedic knowledge and to have learned everything he has to offer.